CurveDocs/curve-resources/docs/crvusd/s-crvusd.md

-<h1>Savings-crvUSD</h1>
+<h1>Savings crvUSD</h1>

-Savings-crvUSD, abbreviated as scrvUSD, is a **yield-bearing version of crvUSD** that earns yield simply by holding the token.
+Savings crvUSD, abbreviated as scrvUSD, is a **yield-bearing version of crvUSD** that earns yield simply by holding the token.
 Users do not need to manually claim any rewards whatsoever, as they are passively accrued.

 ---

-## **Why s-crvUSD?**
+## **Why scrvUSD?**

 scrvUSD provides an additional yield-earning opportunity for crvUSD, diversifying the ways users can earn on their crvUSD holdings.
 It aims to: